bumbumpaw07/luya/docs/guide/app-block-types.md

 ];
 ```

-> You only have to return the types you like to use in your block, if do not have placeholders your don't have to return it at all.
+> You only have to return the types you like to use in your block, if you do not have placeholders you don't have to return it at all.

 | Name | Function
 | ---- | --------
 | vars | Contains all variables which are shown when editing the block in the administration.
 | cfgs | Those options are the config gear icon in the administration overview and can contain optional informations which could be more deeply or more for the developer context.
-| placeholders | Allows you to generate placeholders which creates an arra where other blocks can be dropped into, this is very common for layout blocks.
+| placeholders | Allows you to generate placeholders which creates an array where other blocks can be dropped into, this is very common for layout blocks.

 ### Field